2018 Chancellor's Scholarship

 Because of the outstanding credentials of all applicants, the scholarship essay is a critical part of the early evaluation process.

-The essay should be 750 words maximum (the reference page will not be counted in the 750 word count, but in-text citations will be counted), typed and single spaced.
-Applicants must use APA style formatting; you must exclude your name to maintain anonymity, and an abstract page is not needed.
-Uploaded essays must be compatible with Microsoft Word.
+The essay should be 750 words maximum typed in 12 pt.
+Times New Roman font and double spaced (please note that the title and reference page will not be counted in the 750 word count, but in-text citations will be counted).
+Applicant must use APA style formatting; you must exclude your name to maintain anonymity and an abstract page is not needed.
+Uploaded essays should be in PDF.

 THE SCHOLARSHIP COMMITTEE WILL JUDGE ESSAYS ON: